Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 merchandise, which I also had to declare at customs.

-I said, oh, I went to a hobby farmer.
+I said, oh, I went to a hobby farm on the week.

 They're like, why are you telling us this?